bcicen/tcolors/README.md

 #### Hex, RGB, HSV

-Each of this output options provide all colors in a single comma-delimited line; e.g:
+Each of these output options provide all colors in a single comma-delimited line; e.g:

 ```bash
 # tcolors -p -o hex